Decreasing paths of polygons: Introduction

-The special case of this problem concerning triangles ($n=3$) has previously been investigated in the context of the embeddability problem for stochastic matrices.
-The embeddability problem seeks to determine whether a given row stochastic matrix $D$ can be obtained as a transition matrix in a (non-homogeneous) Markov process $\{D(t,t'):0\leq t\leq t'<\infty\}$ (\cite{goodmanCIME}).
-The connection between the attainability and embeddability problems goes roughly as follows: To a decreasing path of non-degenerate triangles $[0,t_0]\ni t\mapsto (a_t,b_t,c_t)$ we can make correspond a continuous-time non-homogeneous Markov process with 3 states whose transition matrices are derived by expressing the vertices of a triangle in the path as convex combinations of the vertices of earlier triangles in the path (see Section \ref{markovsec}).
-This correspondence extends more generally to decreasing paths of $n$-dimensional simplices and Markov processes with $n$ states; see \cite{goodman}.
-In the case of $3\times 3$ stochastic matrices, the geometric reformulation of the embeddability problem precisely leads to the attainability problem for triangles.
+Conversely, from a non-homogeneous Markov process of 3 states $\{D(t,t'):0\leq t\leq t'\leq t_0\}$ and a non-degenerate triangle $(a_0,b_0,c_0)$, we obtain a decreasing path of triangles starting at $(a_0,b_0,c_0)$.
+The embeddability problem seeks to determine whether a given row stochastic matrix $D$ can be obtained as a transition matrix in a (non-homogeneous) Markov process $\{D(t,t'):0\leq t\leq t'\leq t_0\}$ (\cite{goodmanCIME}).
+The geometric reformulation of a Markov process of 3 states as a decreasing path of triangles precisely leads to the attainability problem for triangles.
 Johansen and Ramsey made use of this reformulation to investigate the embeddability problem for Markov processes of 3 states (\cite{johansen-ramsey}).

 We obtain a complete solution of the Attainability Problem for $n\geq 4$.
 The problem remains open for $n\geq 3$.

 One way to create decreasing paths of polygons is to use pull-in moves.
 Given a polygon $P=(p_i)_{i=1}^n$ and two distinct indices $i$ and $j$, a pull-in of vertex $p_i$ toward $p_j$ results in a polygon $P'$ whose vertices agree with the vertices of $P$ except for vertex $p_i'$, which is chosen anywhere on the segment $[p_i,p_j]$.
 Clearly, if $P'$ is obtained from $P$ by a pull-in move, there is a decreasing path going from $P$ to $P'$.
 Thus, if $P'$ can be obtained from $P$ by a finite application of pull-in moves, then $P'$ is attainable from $P$.